takuyadev/invoice-generator-scrimba/README.md

 # Invoice Generator - Scrimba

-This project is deployed at the [Link here.](https://takuyadev.github.io/invoice-generator-scrimba/)
+This project is deployed at the [link here.](https://takuyadev.github.io/invoice-generator-scrimba/)

 ### `Summary`